Skip to main content

 A.J.
 Jacobs

 A.J.
-Jacobs is a journalist, lecturer and human guinea pig who has written four bestselling books --- including DROP DEAD HEALTHY and THE YEAR OF LIVING BIBLICALLY --- that blend memoir, science, humor and a dash of self-help.
+Jacobs is a journalist, lecturer and human guinea pig who has written numerous bestselling books --- including DROP DEAD HEALTHY and THE YEAR OF LIVING BIBLICALLY --- that blend memoir, science, humor and a dash of self-help.
 A contributor to NPR, The New York Times and Esquire, among other media outlets, Jacobs lives in New York City with his family.

 A.J.
 Jacobs